derkork/openscad-graph-editor/manual/manual.md

 ### Connecting nodes

-You can connect nodes by dragging one of output ports of a node to an input port of another node or vice versa.
+You can connect nodes by dragging one of the output ports of a node to an input port of another node or vice versa.
 Every connection must be made between an input port and an output port.
 The connections indicate how data flows between nodes. **Data always flows from left to right.** This is true for all port types (including geometry).
 Let's explore this in a few examples:

 ![](images/flow_example_1.png)